 Figuring out the damages to state in your claim depends on several variables.
-This can easily become the most complex part of a car insurance claim, and it’s the part that insurance is most likely to give pushback on.
-Our car accident lawyers at Murphy Law Firm know how to make the insurance company treat you fairly after a collision!
+This can easily become the most complex part of an auto accident claim, and it’s the part that insurers are most likely to give pushback on.
+Our car insurance claim lawyers at Murphy Law Firm know how to make the insurance company treat you fairly after a collision!

 Remember, insurance companies are in the business of making money, not helping you heal from your injuries.
 They’ll likely offer an initial settlement that’s much lower than what you need or are entitled to.

 That’s why you need an experienced car wreck lawyer to help you itemize your damages and build a case.
-If you were in a car accident while uninsured, then our car wreck lawyers can offer guidance in paying for medical bills, damages, lost wages, and more.
-Contact us for your free consultation, now.
+If you were in a motor vehicle accident while uninsured, one of our car insurance claim lawyers can offer guidance in paying for medical bills, damages, lost wages, and more.
+Contact us for a free consultation now.

 Special damages can be the easiest to pinpoint because they are generally proven by proper documentation, making it easier to sort out compensation.
 Special damages can include the following:

 To prove your special damages, you’ll still need to provide documentation of your injuries, lost wages, hospital bills, and other expenses.
 Usually, the receipts or invoices of these costs will suffice—but your auto insurance lawyer will help make sure you have all the documentation you need to make your case as strong as possible.